danielaparker/jsoncons/README.md

         }
     ]

-You can read the file into a json value like this
+You can read the JSON text into a `json` value like this

     json books = json::parse_file("books.json");